Can Leftism Win in the Midwest? Abdul El-Sayed’s Campaign May Give Us an Answer.

 In any ordinary political climate, running for governor would seem like the longest of long shots for El-Sayed, given his age, politics, and religion.
 But Bernie Sanders’ unexpected victory in Michigan in 2016 made El-Sayed reconsider.
 “I saw the success that Bernie had,” he tells me, “and I knew that if we were able to take and build on what he had done, then there would be a real opportunity there.”
 He does not believe that Michigan is natural Trump country, and his interpretation of 2016 is not that there was a wave of racist backlash from the “white working class,” but that the Democrats failed to offer their base a energizing reason to go to the polls.

-Every single poll has Abdul behind one or both of his opponents.
-As late as May, less than half the state still knew who he was, and one poll from only a week ago put El-Sayed at only 19% of the vote, though he was leading among women under 40.
+Every single poll has El-Sayed behind one or both of his opponents.
+As late as May, less than half the state still knew who he was, and one poll from only a week ago put El-Sayed at only 19 percent of the vote, though he was leading among women under 40.
 At every event I attended, the majority of the crowd appeared to be around the same age as El-Sayed’s campaign staff.
 And though the crowds aren’t exclusively young, all of the older voters I talk to had been encouraged to come by a child or grandchild.
 To win, El-Sayed is not just going to have to beat the polls, but do it by relying on the most infamously unreliable segment of the electorate.

 There’s also a racial question.
-The El-Sayed crowds I saw were predominantly either white or Arab American.
+The El-Sayed crowds I saw were predominantly either white or Arab-American.
 Even in Detroit, Flint, and at the African Methodist Episcopal Church in Ypsilanti, far fewer black voters were in attendance.
 El-Sayed’s young crowds comprise only part of the Democratic base.
 Then there’s the money problem.
 El-Sayed casts his Democratic primary opponents as perfect representatives of the kind of corporate, “big money” politics that the Sanders campaign rose in opposition to.
 It also means they are funneling tens of millions of dollars into the race.
 El-Sayed’s television advertising lags well behind that of his opponents, and he’s relying heavily on social media to spread his commercials.

 The favorite in the race is Gretchen Whitmer, a state senator who has held public office since shortly after graduating law school nearly 20 years ago.
 Whitmer is a long-serving member of the state legislature with a solid, if relatively undistinguished, progressive voting record.
 But El-Sayed’s campaign paints her as being in the pocket of the insurance industry.
-Indeed, Blue Cross Blue Shield is involved in fundraising for Whitmer, going so far as to tell its employees just how much they ought to donate to Whitmer’s campaign.
+Indeed, Blue Cross Blue Shield is involved in fund-raising for Whitmer, going so far as to tell its employees just how much they ought to donate to Whitmer’s campaign.

 El-Sayed’s other opponent, Shri Thanedar, is often called the “wild card” in the race.
 Thanedar has been compared to Donald Trump on account of his business background, inscrutable politics, and memorable hair.
 On paper, one would not expect Thanedar to do well.
-He appears to have become a Democrat for purely strategic reasons, yet claimed to be inspired by Bernie Sanders.
+He appears to have become a Democrat for purely strategic reasons, yet claims to be inspired by Bernie Sanders.
 (Sanders has endorsed Abdul.)
 Thanedar has also had a series of public scandals, including an ongoing fraud lawsuit and a bizarre incident in which he left a hundred beagles and monkeys to die in a chemical testing lab.
 Yet Thanedar has spent $10 million of his fortune on the race, and is highly visible.

 One thing Abdul isn’t doing to close the gap between himself and his opponents is consciously pitching himself to moderates.
 Phrases like “reaching across the aisle” and “ending our divisive politics” do not appear in Abdul speeches.
 Instead, he talks about how the state’s Republican “legislators are bought by whatever corporation has an interest in whatever the local issue is.”
 He’s been seen in an “Abolish ICE” shirt and declares that if Congress won’t pass Medicare For All, he’ll implement his own state-level version.